 Skip to content

-The Tree Climbing Lions of Ishasha in Queen Elizabeth National Park are a major highlight during a game viewing safari experience through these game rich grasslands of Ishasha.
-These local prides have turned the less known Ishasha grassland plains located on the southern tip of Queen Elizabeth NP into a premier wildlife destination on its own offering a superb wildlife experience.
+The Tree Climbing Lions of Ishasha in Queen Elizabeth National Park are a major highlight while on a game viewing safari tour through the grasslands sector of Ishasha.
+These local prides have turned the less known Ishasha grassland plains located on the southern tip of Queen Elizabeth NP into a premier wildlife destination in its own right offering a superb wildlife experience.

-Over the course of time, wildlife behavior experts and seasoned safari guides leading wildlife experiences through Ishasha have attributed this inherent pattern as a genetic behavior passed on from one generation to another.
+Then what is the explanation behind this frequent behavior displayed by Ishasha lions?
+Over a course of time, wildlife behavior experts and seasoned safari guides leading wildlife experiences through Ishasha have attributed this inherent pattern to a genetic behavior passed on from one generation to another.
 The reasoning suggests that since lions are extremely social cats this behavior is learned at an earliest stage since they raise their young communally.

-Local ranger guides and monitoring teams in Queen Elizabeth NP have reasoned that this unique behavior is an adaptation to escape the stinging insects common on Ishasha grasslands.
-And also, a mere opportunistic adaptation that give lions a vantage look-out points across their vast game-rich grasslands.
-The rangers continue to reason that this adaptation passes on from generation to generation.
+Uganda Wildlife ranger guides and research teams in Queen Elizabeth NP seem to agree that this unique behavior of Ishasha lions is simply an adaptation to escape the stinging insects common on these grasslands.
+They noted that climbing offer lions a vantage look-out point across their vast game-rich grasslands.

 Final Word